Helmut Lieth

 Friedrich Heinrich Helmut Lieth was a German ecologist, botanist and phytogeographer.

 Biography

 Lieth received his doctorate in Biology from the University of Cologne in 1953 and became a private lecturer at the University of Stuttgart-Hohenheim in 1960.
-He was then a visiting professor in Venezuela and Colombia, professor of botany at the University of Hawaii and at the University of North Carolina at Chapel Hill.
-From 1977 to 1992 he was a professor at the University of Osnabrück where he held the chair of ecology.
+He was then a visiting professor in Venezuela, Colombia, and in 1966 at the University of Hawaii.
+He was professor at the University of North Carolina at Chapel Hill from 1967 to 1977.
+From then until 1992 he was a professor at the University of Osnabrück where he held the chair of ecology.

-Helmut Lieth married Magdalena Roth in 1952.
-The couple had a daughter and three sons.
+Helmut Lieth married Magdalena Roth in 1952..
+The couple had a daughter (Dr. Margot Lieth) and three sons (Prof. Dr. Johann Heinrich Lieth, Dr. Erich Lieth and Armin Lieth); he also had a daughter (Masha) from a second marriage to Marina Mochtchenko.